 MKI Online Modules

 During the COVID-19 pandemic, the Mel King Institute shifted all of our course offerings online.
 We were able to record many of the trainings, and from those recordings we edited smaller pieces of a key training, Introduction to Community Economic Development with Joe Kriesberg.
 These modules are meant as smaller bite-size supplementary resources to accompany conversations around community development.

 MKI Intern Network

-Organizer's Core Skills Toolkit
+Organizing and Engagement Core Skills Toolkit

 This toolkit was designed to support the professional growth of community organizers and community engagement staff.
 The toolkit was developed by and for organizers!
 Front line organizers helped identify the 6 competency areas and piloted the tools, offering feedback on content and format.

 We encourage you to set aside the time for professional development, so that you can be a more effective organizer.
 The toolkit includes: